 Our recommendation to families visiting in the wet season, choose somewhere with a great pool and indoor covered entertainment, such as a kids club or indoor play spaces to sit out the rain showers.

 Absolutely.
 Unless you hit a really rough patch with the weather (still possible…), most tours still run even during the wet season, particularly to neighbouring Phi Phi and trips to Phang Nga.
-They may reduce in number and frequency, and be prepared the journey may be a little rougher.
+They may reduce in number and frequency, and be prepared, as the journey may be a little rougher.

-What you will find is more remote spots like the Similan Islands will close completely for 5 months as the waters are too rough and visibility reduced (expect annual closure dates 15 May to 15 October).
-This seasonal closure also gives the islands an opportunity to recuperate from some of the negative consequences of tourism.
+You will find that more remote spots like the Similan Islands will close completely for 5 months as the waters are too rough and visibility is reduced (expect annual closure dates 15 May to 15 October).
+This seasonal closure also allows the islands to recuperate from some of the negative consequences of tourism.

 If it looks like the rain is set in for the day and you’re seeking an indoor activity with the family, one of the first choices is to head to Central Phuket.
-This is the largest shopping mall on the island and has everything from cinema to ten-pin bowling and even a huge aquarium, Aquaria Phuket.
+This is the largest shopping mall on the island and has everything from a cinema to a huge aquarium, Aquaria Phuket.

 You can find our complete rainy-day guide to Phuket here.

-So Should You Visit Phuket in Rainy Season?
+So, Should You Visit Phuket during the Rainy Season?

-Let us know in the comments below if you had any other specific questions about Phukt’s rainy season.
+Let us know in the comments below if you have any other specific questions about Phuket’s rainy season.

 You may also want to read our guides to:

-- Koh Samui Vs Phuket – why you may prefer Koh Samui in the traditional northern hemisphere summer
+- Koh Samui vs Phuket – why you may prefer Koh Samui in the traditional northern hemisphere summer (coming soon)

 - Where are the best places to go island hopping around Phuket?